wojnosystems/go-aho-corasick-search/README.md

 ## Reusable State Machine

 Once you've created the state machine, you can run multiple searches on it using many different inputs.
-Search does not alter the state machine in any way and merely runs the search on it.
+Search does not alter the state machine in any way and merely runs the search through it.
+That means, once built, the state machine is thread-safe.

 # Future Work

  * Eliminating the redundant Fail State transitions
  * Supporting runes using maps
+ * Augment output to include line count, column position, and character count

 # Inspiration